 (K) Transfer of general NPDES permit coverage.

 (1) General NPDES permit coverage is transferable.
-Ohio EPA shall be notified on a form approved by the director at least thirty days prior to any proposed transfer of coverage under a general NPDES permit.
+Ohio EPA shall be notified on a form approved by the director at least thirty days prior, unless a different timeframe is specified in the general permit, to any proposed transfer of coverage under a general NPDES permit.
 The transferor and transferee shall jointly inform Ohio EPA of the transition of responsibilities regarding general NPDES permit coverage, including the specific date coverage responsibility and liability are to be transferred between them.

 (M) Revocation of general NPDES permits.